WeiChienHsu/DynamoDB_Note/README.md

 ## Grant Kinesis Data Firehose Access to an Amazon S3 Destination

-When you're using an Amazon S3 destination, Kinesis Data Firehose delivers data to your S3 bucket and can optionally use an AWS KMS key that you own for data encryption.
-If error logging is enabled, Kinesis Data Firehose also sends data delivery errors to your CloudWatch log group and streams.
-You are required to have an IAM role when creating a delivery stream.
-Kinesis Data Firehose assumes that IAM role and gains access to the specified bucket, key, and CloudWatch log group and streams.
+- When you're using an Amazon S3 destination, Kinesis Data Firehose delivers data to your S3 bucket and can optionally use an AWS KMS key that you own for data encryption.

+- If error logging is enabled, Kinesis Data Firehose also sends data delivery errors to your CloudWatch log group and streams.

+- You are required to have an IAM role when creating a delivery stream.

+- Kinesis Data Firehose `assumes that IAM role and gains access to the specified bucket, key, and CloudWatch log group and streams`.
 Use the following trust policy to enable Kinesis Data Firehose to assume the role.
 Edit the policy to replace account-id with your AWS account ID.
 This ensures that only you can request Kinesis Data Firehose to assume the IAM role.

 ```yml
 {